 Artistic Practice

-His artworks have been exhibited in over one hundred exhibitions globally including- Venice Biennale Italy: Deutsches Museum Germany: Victoria Albert Museum: Tate Britain: Rijksmuseum Twente: HNF Germany: Bruges Museum Belgium: Fundacion Telefonica in Spain: TSSK Norway: Museo Tamayo Arte Contemporáneo Mexico: Plymouth Arts Centre UK: ICA London UK: State Museum, Novosibirsk: Biennale of Sydney: Sao Paulo Biennale: De Markten Brussels: Museum Of Cyptography Moscow: Transport Museum London: Haifa Museum: QUAD Derby UK: FACT Liverpool UK: Ars Nova Museum Finland: York Art Gallery: Salisbury Cathedral: Centre des Arts Les Bain France: Bury Art Museum, UK: Kellen Gallery USA: Samek Art Museum USA: Shrewsbury Museum UK: Samsung Media Centre Korea: Heinz Nixdorf Museum Germany: Järvenpää Art Museum: Multimedia Art Museum Moscow: Quays Culture, Wolverhampton Art Gallery: The Open Data Institute: The Goodwood Festival Of Speed: The Lowry: Mundo Urbano Spain:
+His artworks have been exhibited in over one hundred exhibitions globally including- Venice Biennale Italy: Deutsches Museum Germany: Victoria Albert Museum: Tate Britain: Rijksmuseum Twente: HNF Germany: Bruges Museum Belgium: Fundacion Telefonica in Spain: TSSK Norway: Museo Tamayo Arte Contemporáneo Mexico: Plymouth Arts Centre UK: ICA London UK: State Museum, Novosibirsk: Biennale of Sydney: Sao Paulo Biennale: De Markten Brussels: Museum Of Cyptography Moscow: Transport Museum London: Haifa Museum: QUAD Derby UK: FACT Liverpool UK: MAMM Moscow: Ars Nova Museum Finland: York Art Gallery: Salisbury Cathedral: Centre des Arts Les Bain France: Bury Art Museum, UK: Kellen Gallery USA: Samek Art Museum USA: Shrewsbury Museum UK: Samsung Media Centre Korea: Heinz Nixdorf Museum Germany: Järvenpää Art Museum: Multimedia Art Museum Moscow: Quays Culture, Wolverhampton Art Gallery: The Open Data Institute: The Goodwood Festival Of Speed: The Lowry: Mundo Urbano Spain:

 Some of his most well known digital art projects include:-